$ cd fundamentals-of-devops

 Long-running tasks |

-You now know how to run your apps in a way that more closely handles the demands of production, including using multiple replicas to avoid having a single point of failure, deploying load balancers to distribute traffic across the replicas, and using deployment strategies to roll out updates to your replicas without downtime.
+You now know how to deploy and manage your apps in a way that more closely handles the demands of production, including using multiple replicas to avoid having a single point of failure, deploying load balancers to distribute traffic across the replicas, and using deployment strategies to roll out updates to your replicas without downtime.
 You’ve seen a number of orchestration approaches for handling all of this, summarized via the 4 takeaways from this Part:

 Server orchestration is an older, mutable infrastructure approach where you have a fixed set of servers that you maintain and update in place.